 Home Builders Federation (HBF) - A federation representing the national and regional member interests of house builders in England and Wales.

-House in Multiple Occupation (HMO) - Use Class C4 and larger 'sui generis' residential units with 7 or more occupiers sharing basic amenities.
+Houses in Multiple Occupation (HMO) - Use Class C4 and larger 'sui generis' residential units with 7 or more occupiers sharing basic amenities where no care is provided.